SAP Integration 2026: Complete Guide to Connect SAP with Your Business Ecosystem

 Advantages:

-- Fast implementation for simple cases
+- Rapid implementation for simple use cases

 - No middleware dependency